Social Drivers of Health

 Members with disabilities are

-more likely to have issues related to transportation
+more likely to have issues with transportation when compared to members without disabilities

 Black members are